mhv2109/uci-impl/README.md

 * Make

 ### Building
+Download dependencies using the [vend](https://github.com/nomad-software/vend) tool to get CGo dependencies.

 Run `make all` to build & run tests.
 The output binary can be found in `bin/` as `mhv2109-uci-random`.